-- After starting the engine, fully depress the foot brake pedal before attempting to move the shift selector lever out of the P (Park) position. - 2.
-Keep the foot brake pedal depressed and move the shift selector lever into a driving gear. - 3.
-Release the foot brake, then gradually start the vehicle in motion.
+- After starting the engine, fully depress the foot brake pedal before shifting the shift selector lever to the D (Drive), R (Reverse), 2 or 1 position.
+Be sure the vehicle is at a complete stop before attempting to shift the shift selector lever. - Keep the foot brake pedal depressed and shift into a driving gear. - Release the foot brake, then gradually start the vehicle in motion.

-The automatic transmission is designed so the foot brake pedal MUST be depressed before shifting from P (Park) to any drive position while the ignition switch is in the ON position.
+The automatic transmission is designed so the foot brake pedal MUST be depressed before shifting from P (Park) to any drive position while the ignition switch is ON.